peercoin/docs/app/assets/docs/016-peercoin-legal-risk-memo.md

 ## Summary

 In brief, Peercoin, though an innovation, is at very low risk of being classified as a security.
 Peercoin is one of the original cryptocurrencies, there was never an
 [initial coin offering](https://www.investopedia.com/terms/i/initial-coin-offering-ico.asp), [premine](https://www.investopedia.com/terms/p/premining.asp) or sale of coins and there is/was no central authority or issuer.
-It is a decentralized p2p network based on a hybrid proof of work and proof of stake algorithm.
+It is a decentralized p2p network based on a hybrid proof of work and Proof-of-Stake algorithm.
 There is a very low risk the Securities Exchange Commission (“SEC”), or another regulatory agency or plaintiff would recharacterize Peercoin as a security.

 ## Securities Analysis of Peercoin